-For CB plans not tied to portfolio returns, the account balances only increase, never losing value.
+For most CB plans, the account balances only increase, never losing value.
 Contrast this to the plan's portfolio of assets, which will always maintain some risk of investment loss (unless completely in cash investments).
-As with traditional DB plans, the sponsor bears the investment risk, and participants do not usually share in portfolio losses.
+As with traditional DB plans, the sponsor bears the investment risk, and participants do not usually share in portfolio losses.11

 Even if a portfolio could be managed to move in lockstep with nominal account balances, the hedging problem would not necessarily be solved.
 Contribution requirements and balance sheet disclosures are not based on the participant's account balances.
 They are based on the reported liability we described above.
 This creates a dilemma in deciding what exactly to hedge.
-If maintaining the account balances is the sponsor's sole objective (and they are willing to bear liability-related risks as they come), the best strategy is to out-earn the pay and interest credits with return-seeking assets.
+If maintaining the account balances is the sponsor's sole objective (and they are willing to bear liability-related risks as they come), their best hope is to out-earn the pay and interest credits with return-seeking assets.
 Over the long-term, this may work, but significant contribution and balance sheet volatility will still occur in the interim.
 And there is no guarantee plan assets will keep up with account balances at any given time.
+The state of the state of

-The goal for many sponsors is to reduce surplus volatility.
+The goal for many sponsors is to reduce contribution and balance sheet volatility.
 If this is the case, then hedging the reported liability would usually be the objective.
 Since liabilities are heavily dependent on assumptions, sponsors must evaluate whether their reported liabilities are an adequate reflection of the economic value of the liabilities.
-Overly simple assumptions related to the ICR, or the timing and form of payments as described below can only hinder the effectiveness of the sponsor's strategy if it creates excessive actuarial losses as time passes.
+14 Overly simple assumptions related to the ICR, or the timing and form of payments as described below can only hinder the effectiveness of the sponsors' strategy if it creates excessive actuarial losses as time passes.
 In particular, the ICR assumption ought to be well thought-out, with all the relevant options considered.
-Plan sponsors or LDI managers could also insist that their actuaries revisit assumptions regularly and ensure they reflect the best estimates of employee trends, payment patterns, etc., and that the LDI strategy is designed relative to these most up-to-date expected cash flows.
+Plan sponsors or LDI managers should also insist that their actuaries revisit assumptions regularly and ensure they reflect the best estimates of employee, lump sum payments and the like, and that the LDI strategy is designed relative to these most up-to-date expected cash flows.
+15